Regulatory Issues Surrounding Approval of Biomedical Devices

 Start Date:August 24, 2020

 Medical devices are developed, manufactured, and distributed in a highly regulated environment.
 This course primarily concerns the processes for obtaining FDA marketing approval or clearance for biomedical devices.
-Prior to marketing a medical device in the US, a specific governmental approval or clearance is required depending on the type of device and the risk associated with the device.
-This course is part of a three-course series dealing with various aspects of regulatory science.
-Regulatory processes for class I, II, and III devices, including combination devices, are covered with specific focus on 510(k) and PMA requirements.
-Approval requirements in the EU, Japan and other countries will also be briefly considered.
+Prior to marketing a medical device, governmental approval or clearance is required depending on the type of device and the risk associated with the device.
+This course is part of a three-course series dealing with various aspects of regulatory science of medical devices.
+Regulatory processes for class II and III devices, including combination devices, are covered with specific focus on 501(k) and PMA requirements; a section on Emergency Use Authorization (EUA) has also been added.
+Approval requirements in the EU, Japan, China, and other regions will also be considered.
 Throughout the course, emphasis will be placed on regulatory science, regulatory strategy and principles of interacting with regulatory agencies.

 Applied / Theory: